#160: Captain Cook Park

 2300 Fraser Street

-A smallish park just a block north of Broadway of Fraser, the highlight of Sahalli is a rambling community garden on its east size, which surely gives much joy to the many dozen people that have a plot there.
+A smallish park just a block north of Broadway and Fraser, the highlight of Sahalli is a rambling community garden on its east size, which surely gives much joy to the many dozen people that have a plot there.

 Remove that, and it’s a regular park, with a moderately new and moderately challenging playground, a few tables, and a little hill.